ircv3/ircv3-specifications/extensions/metadata.md

 The server processes each key in order, and:

 > If the client has subscribed to too many keys, the server does not process any further keys in the subcommand.
-The `<key>` parameter of the `ERR_METADATATOOMANYSUBS` numeric MUST be this first key that the client could not subscribe to (so the client knows all keys sent after that one were not processed).
+The `<key>` parameter of the `FAIL METADATA TOO_MANY_SUBS` reply MUST be this first key that the client could not subscribe to (so the client knows all keys sent after that one were not processed).
 >
 > If the client successfully subscribes to a key, or is already subscribed to a requested key, that key MUST appear in a `RPL_METADATASUBOK` reply numeric.
 >